OpenTie: Open-vocabulary Sequential Rebar Tying System: EXPERIMENT AND VALIDATION

-Next, we calculated the node coordinates in the camera coordinate system and measured the actual values of these coordinates in the camera coordinate system.
-Using these two values, we calculated the accuracy, which is recorded in TABLE II.The results show that YOLO has a high accuracy rate in node recognition under simple backgrounds, but a low accuracy rate under complex backgrounds.
+For each node of scene, we conducted repeated tests of 15 groups of experiments.
+We calculated the node coordinates in the camera coordinate system and manually measured the ground-truth values of these coordinates in the camera coordinate system.
+By using these two values, we obtain the 3D-LE of each node in every replicate experiment, and then calculate the mean value of each node 3D-LE over 15 experiments, the results of two methods are summarized in Table. \ref{tab:node_comparison}.
+The results show that YOLO has a relatively locating error in node recognition under simple backgrounds, but a high error under complex backgrounds.
+The results indicate that in simple scenes, the results detected by YOLO tend to stabilize, but in complex scenes, the results detected by YOLO fluctuate greatly.
+There are also failure cases where rebar cells cannot be identified such as in scene 7, 9, 10.

-Next, we used the OpenTie, achieving the results shown in Fig. 5.
-We also calculated and obtained the accuracy.
-We calculated the average accuracy of YOLO for rebar in different backgrounds and compared it with the accuracy of T-rex, as shown in TABLE II.
-Because YOLO performs very poorly in complex environments.
-We adopt the zero-shot approach to identify the steel bar nodes.
-Finally, we control the wire gun through IO to achieve the binding of the reinforcing bars.
-We switched to different backgrounds to bind the reinforcing bars.
-As shown in the picture, the success rate of binding was close to 90\%.
+Because YOLO requires a large amount of data collection and training, we chose to use a training-free method T-rex to identify the rebar cell.
+Finally, we controled the wire gun automatically to achieve the tying of the reinforcing bars.
+We switched to different backgrounds to tie the rebars.
+The average success rate of binding was over 90\%, and Fig. \ref{fig:manipulation2}-\ref{fig:manipulation1} vividly list the sequential key frames for the tying of two nodes in the simple-background scene and three nodes in the chaotic-background scene, with multiple vertically-positioned nodes involved.
+The failures of OpenTie are more likely due to the higher sensitivity of the pull-test to parameter setting and the physical execution uncertainty in complex scenes.
+The superficially acceptable ties may still fail because of slightly inadequate tightening, or uneven local force distribution, indicating a limited mechanical robustness margin rather than a perception error.

+In general, it is necessary to collect a large amount of data in every scenario for annotation and training when we want YOLOTie to achieve better results.
+However, by using the proposed OpenTie method, we only need to perform point cloud reconstruction and filtering processing for each scene once.
+We can obtain the position of each rebar node training-free through T-rex, and the success rate is over 90\%.

+This experimental visualization is a proof that the proposed OpenTie works simply and effectively in the continuous rebar-tying task.
+Additionally, we list the images of the tied nodes in Fig. \ref{fig:nodes} for an extra proof of the valid automatic tying process after pull-test, which confirms the validity of the proposed OpenTie.